 It’s exciting to hear from members of the Owler community that these connections have helped create new insights into their competitors, improved partnerships and helped build out new lead lists.
 But how exactly does the Competitive Graph, the backend that makes this all happen, work?

 The first step in mapping a new connection on the Competitive Graph is connecting two nodes within the graph.
 Thousands of members do this each day on Company Profiles by simply submitting a new competitor.
 Take Tesla for example.
 Here is their current Competitive Graph:

 Wait a minute!
 The i3 is all electric and Tesla is taking market share away from luxury car brands with the Model S and X. I think they are competitive so I’ll add them in:

 Now there is an edge in the Competitive Graph connecting the node for Tesla and the node for BMW.
 Naturally the next question is “How closely do Tesla and BMW compete?”
 We can answer that by defining a weight to the edge between the two nodes in the graph.

 Each vote starts with a standard weighting based on how closely connected the member who voted is to the company they voted for.
 Part of the secret sauce behind our Competitive Graph is how we weight user votes.
 If a person works for Tesla we assert that person knows much more about their competition than if they work in hospitality for example.

 But we are even smarter than that!
 Now that we know there is a connection between companies we then ask the people most closely connected people to Tesla weigh in.
-We do this using Data Cards:
+We do this using Opinion Polls: